tc39/proposal-signals/README.md

 ## Use cases

-*Some realistic scenarios using the feature, with both code and description of the problem; more than one can be helpful.*
+*TODO: Some additional scenarios using signals, with both code and description.*

-## Description

-*Developer-friendly documentation for how to use the feature.*

 ## Comparison

-*A comparison across various related programming languages and/or libraries.
-If this is the first sort of language or library to do this thing, explain why that is the case.
-If this is a standard library feature, a comparison across the JavaScript ecosystem would be good; if it's a syntax feature, that might not be practical, and comparisons may be limited to other programming languages.*

-## Implementations

-### Polyfill/transpiler implementations

-*A JavaScript implementation of the proposal, ideally packaged in a way that enables easy, realistic experimentation.
-See [implement.md](https://github.com/tc39/how-we-work/blob/master/implement.md) for details on creating useful prototype implementations.*

-### Native implementations

-*For Stage 3+ proposals, and occasionally earlier, it is helpful to link to the implementation status of full, end-to-end JavaScript engines.
-Filing these issues before Stage 3 is somewhat unnecessary, though, as it's not very actionable.*
+*TODO: A comparison across various libraries.
+This should include both signal and non-signal approaches.*

 ## FAQ

-*Frequently asked questions, or questions you think might be asked.
+*TODO: Frequently asked questions, or questions you think might be asked.
 Issues on the issue tracker or questions from past reviews can be a good source for these.*